keithlennox/roku-feed/README.md

 ### PROPOSED BC CUSTOM FIELDS (Display name / Internal name / Data type / TS XML field / Description)

-- OTT Episode Number / ott_episode_number / restricted list: 1,2,3...20 / EPISODE_ORDER / The episode number for this video.
+- OTT Episode Number / ott_episode_number / text / EPISODE_ORDER / The episode number for this video.
 Only required when OTT Type = "series...".
 - OTT Flag / ott_flag / restricted list: true, false  / NA / Controls whether this video appears on Roku or not.
 Leaving this field blank is the same as choosing false.
 - OTT Genres / ott_series_genres / text: comma separated list / NA / Comma sepated list of genres.
 Only values from Roku's restricted list are allowed.
 Required if OTT Type = "movies" or "tv shows".
 Only required on the first episode of a series if OTT Type = "series...".
 - OTT Rating / ott_rating / text / AgeRating / The rating for the video content.
 See Roku documentation for list of allowed values.
 - OTT Release Date / ott_release_date / text: YYYY-MM-DD / AirDate / YYYY-MM-DD.
 Used by Roku to sort programs chronologically and generate the “Recently Added” category.
-- OTT Season Number / ott_season_number / restricted list: 1,2,3...20 / SeasonNumber / The season number for this video.
+- OTT Season Number / ott_season_number / text / SeasonNumber / The season number for this video.
 Only required on first episode of a series when OTT Type = "series with seasons".
 - OTT Series Description / ott_series_description / text / ShortDescription / A description of the series that does not exceed 200 characters.
 The text will be clipped if longer.
 Only required on the first episode of a series if OTT Type = "series...".
 - OTT Series Name / ott_series_name / text / SeriesTitle / The title of the series in plain text.
 This field is used for matching in Roku Search.
 Do not include extra information such as year, version, and so on.
 Only required on the first episode of a series if OTT Type = "series...".
 - OTT Series Number / ott_series_number / text / TVOSeries / A unique identifier for this series that does not exceed 50 characters.
 Only required on the first episode of a series if OTT Type = "series...".